IdaMarie-12/exam_phase2/PHASE2_COMPREHENSIVE_REPORT.md

 The `Point` class encapsulates a 2D location on the delivery grid.
 This is the simplest component, but it's crucial because distances and movements depend on it.
 Every Point has `x` and `y` coordinates, and it provides methods for geometric operations.

-The fundamental operation is distance calculation.
-When the system needs to know how far a driver is from a pickup location, it uses Euclidean distance—the straight-line distance in 2D space.
-The formula is:
+The fundamental operation is **distance calculation**.
+When the system needs to know how far a driver is from a pickup location, it uses Euclidean distance—the straight-line distance in 2D space computed using the Pythagorean theorem:

 $$d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2}$$

+This formula calculates the hypotenuse of a right triangle formed by the horizontal and vertical differences between two points.
+So if a driver is at position (5, 10) and a pickup is at (8, 14), the distance is $\sqrt{(8-5)^2 + (14-10)^2} = \sqrt{9 + 16} = \sqrt{25} = 5$ grid units.
 This is implemented in the `Point.distance_to(other_point)` method.
+During the assignment phase, every driver-request pairing calculates distance this way to determine offer quality.

-The Point class also provides vector operations—you can add two points together (`point1 + point2` via `__add__`), subtract them to get direction, or multiply by a scalar to scale.
+The Point class also provides vector operations—you can add two points together (`point1 + point2` via `__add__`), subtract them to get direction (which produces a vector representing displacement), or multiply by a scalar to scale magnitudes.
 These operations enable movement calculations.

-A point can move toward a target using the `move_towards(target, step_size)` method.
-Here's what happens: the Point calculates which direction to go by finding the straight line from current position to target, then normalizing it so the direction vector has unit length (length of 1).
-This gives us a pure direction without any distance information baked in.
-Then, we multiply that direction by the step size to get the actual movement: `new position = current position + (direction × step size)`.
+Movement happens through **vector normalization**.
+A point moves toward a target using the `move_towards(target, step_size)` method.
+Here's the mathematics: first, calculate the displacement vector from current to target by subtracting positions: $\vec{d} = \text{target} - \text{current}$.
+This gives raw direction with magnitude equal to the distance.
+Next, normalize this vector to unit length (exactly 1) by dividing by its magnitude:

+$$\hat{d} = \frac{\vec{d}}{|\vec{d}|} = \frac{\text{target} - \text{current}}{\sqrt{(x_{target} - x_{current})^2 + (y_{target} - y_{current})^2}}$$

+This normalized direction vector $\hat{d}$ points the right way but has no distance information—it's purely directional.
+Finally, scale it by the step size to get actual movement:

+$$\text{new position} = \text{current position} + \hat{d} \times \text{step\_size}$$

+If step_size is 1.5 grid units per tick and the normalized direction is (0.6, 0.8), the driver moves exactly (0.9, 1.2) units—always the same distance per tick regardless of how far away the destination is.

 Why does this matter?
 Because it ensures every driver moves at exactly the same speed regardless of how far away they are from their destination.
-A driver heading across the city moves the same distance per phase as a driver heading just around the corner—each one advances by the same step size (typically 1-2 grid units per tick).
-Without this normalization, movement would speed up or slow down depending on distance, which would be weird and unrealistic.
+A driver heading across the city moves the same distance per phase as a driver heading just around the corner—each one advances by the same step size.
+Without this normalization, movement would speed up or slow down depending on distance, producing unrealistic acceleration/deceleration effects.

 The real benefit is that by putting all this geometry logic inside the Point class, every part of the system that needs distance or movement calculations uses the same methods.
-Stage 7 uses Point's movement when driving.
-Stage 5 uses Point's distance when calculating offer quality.
-Stage 4 uses Point's distance comparison when checking if a driver reached their target.
+Step 7 uses Point's movement when drivers progress toward their destinations.
+Step 5 uses Point's distance when calculating offer quality to rank which requests are best.
+Step 4 uses Point's distance comparison when checking if a driver reached their target for pickup or dropoff.
 Everything goes through Point, so there's one single source of truth for all geometric calculations—no inconsistencies, no bugs from doing the math differently in different places.

 #### 3.2.2 Requests: Modeling Delivery Lifecycle